Israel & UAE Peace Brings Kosher To Abu Dhabi

 Kosher Comes To The UAE & An Existing Community

 Perhaps as a kind gesture or even real anticipation of significant Jewish travel to the UAE, the Abu Dhabi Ministry of Culture sent a note to hotels requesting that they provide kosher food options.

 “all hotel establishments are advised to include Kosher food options on room service menus and at all food and beverage outlets in their establishments.”

 The Orthodox Union’s kosher certification arm, OU Kosher, announced that it would be leading kosher certification efforts in the UAE.

 “This will benefit Jewish visitors as well as local residents who follow a kosher diet.
 As a long-time kosher resident of the UAE, this moment is reflective of the many ways in which our lives in the UAE are being transformed in the days since the Abraham Accord was announced.”

 – Ross Kriel, president of the Jewish Council of the Emirates

 Surprising to some, the UAE has a small yet active Jewish community with multiple synagogues and a kosher catering offering called Elli’s Kosher Kitchen (opened by the wife of the JCE’s president).
-Of note is coverage in Al Arabiya, a Saudi owned news outlet.
+Of note is a tweet about the catering service by the UAE minister of culture and coverage in Al Arabiya, a Saudi owned news outlet.

 Most of the Jews in the Emirates are there for business, including one of the stalwarts of the community, Solly Wolf.
 Wolf conducted an interview with Ami Magazine discussing life in the UAE.
 While the community once lived in the shadows on a need to know basis, with the latest positive developments, they are now more comfortable being public about their faith and community.